kaushikdey11493/Intern_Demo/README.md

                          }
                    }

-My project accept json request in this format :
+My project accept json post-request ("localhost:8080/quiz") in this format :

      {